vbudi000/cloudpak8s/_content/mcm-4/cp4mcm_mcm_concepts.md

 EOF
 ```
 In the example above we are creating a namespace called `etc-subscription` and we are creating a Subscription in that namespace called `etcd`.
 The subscription references the etcd version 0.7.3 Helm chart in the google-incbuator Channel created earier and references the PlacementRule `my-placementrule`.
 At the end of the subscription an override is defined to deploy the Helm chart in the namespace `myapp` instead of the default namespace.

+Note: The PlacementRule must be in the same namespace as the Subscription.

 After this is Subsciption is applied we can view our Subscription.
 ```